VA Buddy Letter: How to Write a Lay Statement

 Who Needs a VA Buddy Statement?

 A VA buddy letter can supplement a variety of different claim types.
 Any conditions affecting your physical or mental state and behaviors can benefit from the opinion of a witness.
 While it might not be the most essential piece of evidence when proving certain physical disabilities—as their consequences are already very apparent—it’s very useful when the symptoms of a condition are not visible at a doctor’s appointment.

-For example, when proving service connection for tinnitus, the only thing a veteran has is their word.
+For example, when proving service connection for VA disability for tinnitus, the only thing a veteran has is their word.
 Evidence of frequent complaints surrounding tinnitus could contribute to the veteran receiving compensation.
 Collecting and submitting lay evidence is part of filing a VA fully developed claim.